It may seem obvious, but what is good practice?

 Agree a start and planned finish date.
-However, remember, completion may be delayed due to bad weather or unforeseen problems.
+Remember, however, that completion may be delayed due to bad weather or unforeseen problems.

-Making changes to your requirements once work has started may cause delay and possibly a risk of mistakes.
+Making changes to your requirements once work has started may cause delays and possibly increase the risk of mistakes.
 Costs for the work may also change.
 If changes are essential, agree the cost and length of extra time needed before the changes start.

-For further information on choosing a builder please use the following links:-
+For further information on choosing a builder, please consult: